jcd2163/jcd2163.github.io/_posts/2018-06-19-West_nile_project_final.md

 After that, I created some features from the data and trap number data.
 Some of these were later turned into categorical features, such as month, week, and trap number, and some were used as the basis for additional features, such as day of year.
 Using day of year, I calculated a peak day of the year with the most WNV present and calculated an absolute value of the current day from that day.
 This turned out to be one of the most important features that I created.

 Next, I used a few pre-built distance functions to calculate distances and bearings to some hotspots I found using the uber mapping tool.
 Also, I used these functions to assign the closest weather station to each trap.
-The haversine_array and bearing_array functions are sourced from this link: https://www.kaggle.com/gaborfodor/from-eda-to-the-top-lb-0-367.
+The haversine_array and bearing_array functions are sourced from [here](https://www.kaggle.com/gaborfodor/from-eda-to-the-top-lb-0-367).

 ```python